DreamingCats/easyGPT/README.md

 # easyGPT
-An easy way to use gpt-3.5-turbo,by using api_key
+An easy python file to use gpt-3.5-turbo,by using api_key.

 # Steps